-Road trauma is one of the highest ranking public health issues we face as a nation today, and the number of people affected, particularly through serious injuries as a result of road trauma, is increasing (OECD, 2015, NSW Centre for Road Safety, 2015; TAC, 2014; AIHW, 2011).
-Each year in Australia more than 1,000 people die and 32,500 people are seriously injured.
-Each week more than 20 people die and 600 are seriously injured, and the ripple effect of each road trauma event to our families and communities is enormous.
+Road trauma is arguably the highest ranking public health issue we face as a nation today.
+Each week in Australia more than 20 people die and 600 are seriously injured, and the ripple effect of each road trauma event to our families and communities is enormous.

-The causes and consequences of road trauma continue to have a serious impact on Australia's productivity, estimated by the federal government to cost our economy \$27bn per year - similar to Australia's annual Defence Budget of \$31.9m for 2015/16 (Department of Defence, 2015) and equivalent to 18% of health expenditure (BITRE, 2014) and 1.8% of the national GDP (OECD, 2015).
+The causes and consequences of road trauma continue to have a serious impact on Australia's productivity, estimated by the federal government to cost our economy \$27bn per year - equivalent to 18% of health expenditure (BITRE, 2014) and 2.6% of the national GDP (OECD, 2014) (or 1.8% of GDP (2012-13) (BITRE, 2014)).

-By the time we reach the final year of Australia's National Road Safety Strategy 2011-2020, and assuming Australia's 30% target reduction is reached, road trauma will still have cost the Australian economy a staggering \$264 billion dollars (Appendix 1).
+By the time we reach the final year of Australia's National Road Safety Strategy 2011-2020, and assuming Australia's 30% target reduction is reached, road trauma will still have cost the Australian economy a staggering \$264 billion dollars.
 In addition, Australia's performance in achieving road trauma reductions is declining on the international stage.
-Australia's performance has not improved to the same degree as many Organization of Economic Cooperation and Development (OECD) countries since the year 2000 (Appendix 2).
+Australia's performance has not improved to the same degree as many Organization of Economic Cooperation and Development (OECD) countries since the year 2000.

-The OECD IRTAD Annual Report 2014 reports that 'Success in improving safety levels over the decade since 2000 continues to be unequally spread, both across countries and across transport modes.
+The recent OECD IRTAD Annual Report 2014 reports that 'Success in improving safety levels over the decade since 2000 continues to be unequally spread, both across countries and across transport modes.
 The ... least success was recorded for the United States (-20.0%) and Australia (-28.5%) as well as in a number of observer countries' (OECD, 2014).

 Compounding our decline in terms of relative global performance, it is also becoming apparent that the number of serious injuries from road crashes in Australia is increasing each year.
-'Between 2000 and 2012, the number of (Australian) people hospitalised due to road crashes increased from 26,963 to 34,091' (OECD, 2015).
-Furthermore, transport crash injury cases made up 12% of all injury hospitalised cases during 2012-2013 (AIHW, 2015), meaning the rising trend of these hospitalisations is placing an increasing strain on our health budget.
+'Between 2000 and 2011, the number of (Australian) people hospitalised due to road crashes increased from 26 963 to 34 082' (OECD, 2014).
 Therefore we are currently 'in reverse' in our efforts to meet the 30% serious injury reduction targets.
 If this trend continues we are in danger of increasing the cost and societal burden of serious injuries significantly by the time we reach 2020.

-While the majority of road safety improvements are implemented and seen as the responsibility of State and Territory governments, the impact of road trauma is evident in programs across all federal departments, and exists regardless of which party makes up the majority in Parliament.
-World best practice in reducing road trauma recognises the need for a 'systems approach", a united effort involving all governments, business and the community to adequately address this serious issue, a major public health issue.
+The impact of road trauma is felt across all federal departments, and exists regardless of which party makes up the majority in Parliament.
+Therefore a united effort is required to adequately address this serious issue, arguably one of the highest ranking public health issues we have in Australia today.

-Three of the top road safety measures suggested by experts-research, management and leadership are strategic and were not amenable to economic analysis in the recent BITRE report 'Impact of road trauma and measures to improve outcomes' (BITRE, 2014).
-These important strategic issues are, however, addressed in the broader Review of the National Road Safety Strategy (Austroads, 2015).
-This Austroads report identifies 13 priority areas for which more emphasis is recommended because of changing crash patterns or a real or perceived lack of activity.
-The College is able to assist in bringing all groups together to expedite achievements across all 13 priority areas identified in the report, with the following three examples having immediate relevance:
+Three of the top measures suggested by road safety experts-research, management and leadership-are strategic and were not amenable to economic analysis in the recent BITRE report 'Impact of road trauma and measures to improve outcomes'.
+These important strategic issues are to be addressed in the broader, yet to be published, Review of the National Road Safety Strategy (Austroads, Forthcoming).